 One letter of recommendation should be from an employer or supervisor and one should be from a professor with whom you have studied.
 The third may be from another employer or professor, or from a professional of your choice.

 The electronic application will ask you to list the names and email addresses of your referees.
-Once you apply, we will contact your referees via email.
 Each referee will be directed to a secure website to upload a document to your application.
-Electronic submission of recommendation letters is strongly preferred.
-Please note that your referees are only contacted after you submit your completed application, they are not contacted upon entering and saving their information.
-Please notify your referees that they should expect an email instructing them on how to upload their letters of recommendation once you complete your application.
+Please note that your referees are contacted once you have entered and saved their information.
+Please notify your referees that they should expect an email instructing them on how to upload their letters of recommendation.

 Scores must be less than five years old.